‘BB19’ Josh Gets Played By Alex, Is Shocked by A Christmas Confession, Contemplates Taking Out Paul [Video]

 Josh Is Shocked By A Christmas Confession

 Not long after his emotional upset due to Alex’s shenanigans, Josh clearly wanted to ensure he could count on someone in the Big Brother 19 game.
 Thus, at around 6:04 p.m.
-BB19 house time, he asked Christmas, who’s been his closest ally throughout the season, if she would choose him to take to final two.
+BB19 house time, he asked Christmas, who’s been his closest ally throughout the season, if she would choose him to take to the final two.
 When Christmas confessed she was unsure, as it was between him and Paul, Josh seemed shocked.
 Christmas added that she simply couldn’t make a decision at that particular moment.
-According to RHAP’s most recent live feed update, Josh was truly devastated by this revelation.
+According to RHAP‘s most recent live feed update, Josh was truly devastated by this revelation.

 #BBChristmas reflects on her #BB19 journey, from crutches to crushing comps.
 Read her heartfelt letter: https://t.co/sZeZ9D8PmX pic.twitter.com/B3R9ehRtf0